jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **electronic format** means the format and the electronic means by which a return or particulars that are filed electronically are provided
   - **eligible candidate** means an eligible candidate as defined in section 67 of the Parliament Act 2025
   - **eligible hedge** is defined in section EM 8 (Some definitions) for the purposes of subpart EM (Hedging of currency movements in Australian non-attributing shares and attributing FDR method interests)
+  - **eligible infrastructure entity** is defined in section FE 7C(7) (Exemption for eligible infrastructure) for the purposes of that section
   - **eligible research and development expenditure** is defined in section LY 5 (Eligible research and development expenditure)
   - **emergency call** is defined in section CX 34 (Meaning of emergency call)
   - **emergency event** —